AshridgeTechnologies/elemento/stories/Refactor app runners - Part 2.md

 - Firebase tool checks if extension initialised in the project set and warns if not
 - Link to install extension opens in a new tab
 - If extension present, checks if preview is set up and prompts to do it if not
-- Sets default storage location in setup
+- Sets default storage location in setup (maybe from client)
 - Firebase Tool has extension install link
   - https://console.firebase.google.com/project/_/extensions/install?ref=elemento/elemento-app-server@0.1.1-alpha.0
 - Document the extension warning